 Check out this gorgeous picnic spot in Newlands!
 You can enjoy a gourmet garden picnic at the Kirstenbosch National Botanical Gardens with your sweetheart or best friends.
-Dine in the shadow of the imposing hills, where the ground is carpeted with greenery and blooms.
-When you’re done, you can take a stroll through the gardens.
+Dine in the shadow of the imposing Table Mountain, under large trees, where the ground is carpeted with sprawling lawns and indigenous flowers.
+And when you’re done, take a stroll through the gardens.

 If you love flower festivals, you can’t miss witnessing the floral blooms of South Africa in August and September!
 The northern regions of the Western and Northern Cape are blessed each year with some of the most incredible displays of nature’s artistry.
 See the multi-colored landscape of millions of flowers in bloom, and check out the organized events, as well!
 There’s nowhere in the world with a better display of wildflowers.
 Here are a few places to check out while you’re there!

 West Coast Spring Flowers.
 If you are planning to visit Cape Town during the end of summer, you’re in luck!